The Registrar's Office handles the following:

 Students have the right under FERPA to inspect and review their education records within 45 days of the day the institution received a request for access.
 Students should submit to the Registrar, a written request that identifies the record(s) they wish to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the record(s) may be inspected.
 Records not maintained by the Registrar's Office will also be made available.
 Students may ask the college to amend a record that they believe is inaccurate or misleading.
 They should contact the Registrar, identify the part of the records to be changed and specify why it is inaccurate or misleading.
 If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of the right to a hearing regarding the request of the amendment.
 Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.

 At the time of application to Alvin Community College, the student's name, address, phone number, email, residential and mailing address, emergency contact and social security number are taken from the application exactly as written.
-This information will remain the same unless a Student Data Change Request is submitted by the student to the Admissions Office in A-building or the student completes the online form on THe POD.
-The following changes, however, require verification and documentation to be submitted by the student at the Admissions Office:
+This information will remain the same unless a Student Data Change Request is submitted by the student to the ACC Welcome Center in A-building or the student completes the online form on WebACCess.
+The following changes, however, require verification and documentation to be submitted by the student at the ACC Welcome Center:

 1. A name change requires proper verification of the former and new name in the form of one of the following: